7 Questions to Ask Your Accountant This Tax Season

 1. Am I eligible to make an IRA contribution?

 An IRA is an Individual Retirement Account.
 Often, it is one of the key tools investors use when saving for retirement.
-In order to contribute to an IRA, you must have “earned income” and you cannot contribute more than you earned in a year.
+To contribute to an IRA, you must have “earned income.”
+You cannot contribute more than you earned in a year.

 The IRS sets forth annual contribution limits.
 For 2020 and 2021 those limits are $6,000 for those under age 50 and $7,000 for those age 50 or older.
-There are income thresholds that can reduce your IRA contribution and deduction limits if you are covered by a retirement plan at work.
+Income thresholds can reduce your IRA contribution and deduction limits if covered by a retirement plan at work.

-In addition, Roth IRA contributions may be reduced or eliminated if your modified adjusted gross income reaches a certain threshold (click here for more information).
-Given all of this, it is important to work with your accountant as you determine your eligibility to make an IRA contribution.
+Roth IRA contributions may be reduced or eliminated if your modified adjusted gross income reaches a certain threshold.
+Click here for more information.
+Given this, work with your accountant as you determine your eligibility to make an IRA contribution.
 Click here for more information on Traditional and Roth IRAs.

-If you are self-employed, you may be eligible to make a SEP IRA contribution.
+If you are self-employed, you may be able to make a SEP IRA contribution.
 Please ask your accountant or tax preparer about that as well.
-Keep in mind that if you haven’t made your 2020 contribution, there is still time!
+If you haven’t made your 2020 contribution, there is still time!
 The deadline for making a 2020 IRA, Roth IRA, or SEP contribution is April 15, 2021.

 2. Should I consider a Roth IRA conversion?

 Here are some other reasons why you may want to consider holding funds in a Roth IRA.
-While the thought of paying taxes on the balance that is converted can seem daunting, there are various tax strategies surrounding Roth conversions that can make the conversion advantageous from an income tax or estate planning perspective.
+While the thought of paying taxes on the balance converted seems daunting, there are various tax strategies surrounding Roth conversions to make the conversion advantageous from an income tax or estate planning perspective.

 3. What is my estimated tax bracket for 2021?

 Knowing your estimated marginal tax rate is incredibly important when evaluating income deferral or acceleration strategies.
-This topic was reviewed at length in our 2020/2021 Perspectives booklet, please click here and see the article “How can I use my marginal tax rate bracket in my year-end tax planning?” on page 8.
+We reviewed this topic at length in our 2020-2021 Perspectives booklet.
+Please click here to see the article “How Can I Use My Marginal Tax Rate Bracket in My Year-end Tax Planning?” on page 8.